-How do I know if my business idea is good?
+How to know if your business idea will work?
 Before you delve into the questions, answers, and planning required of a business plan, it is important to solidify your business idea.
 The best way to do that is to create a “concept of business” statement.
 A one-page document that defines the great idea that you’re turning into a business.
-This document is the foundation that your professionally written business plan will lean on to define your strategy and prove to your stakeholders, including staff, investors, and strategic partners, that your business idea is viable.
+This document is the foundation that your professionally written business plan will lean on to define your strategy and prove to your stakeholders, including staff, investors, and strategic partners, that your idea is viable.

 This informal but important statement should include some, if not all, of the following statement and concepts.